Darryl F. Zanuck: Studio head (1944–1956)

 Zanuck returned to 20th Century-Fox in 1944 a changed man.
 He avoided the studio and instead read books at home, surrounded by his growing family, and caught up on all the films he had missed while overseas in his private screening room.
 He did not return to take the reins until William Goetz, the man Zanuck had left in charge when he went off to war, left for a job at Universal.

 Zanuck's tenure in the 1940s and '50s resonated with his astute choices.
-He first personally rescued a cumbersome cut of The Song of Bernadette (1943), recutting the completed film into a surprise hit that made a star of newcomer Jennifer Jones, who won the Oscar.
-He relented to actor Otto Preminger's fervent wish to direct a modest thriller called Laura (1944), casting Clifton Webb in his Oscar-nominated role as Gene Tierney's controlling mentor, with David Raksin's haunting score.
+He first personally rescued a cumbersome cut of The Song of Bernadette (1943), recutting the completed film into a surprise hit that made a star of the newcomer Jennifer Jones, who won the Oscar.
+He relented to the actor Otto Preminger's fervent wish to direct a modest thriller called Laura (1944), casting Clifton Webb in his Oscar-nominated role as Gene Tierney's controlling mentor, with David Raksin's haunting score.

-Leading theater director Elia Kazan was carefully nurtured through his first film, A Tree Grows in Brooklyn (1945), based on a popular novel.
-It did so well, he chose Kazan to direct the first studio film on antisemitism, Gentleman's Agreement (1947), with Gregory Peck playing a Gentile reporter whose life falls apart due to implacable antisemitism emerging from friends and family when he pretends to be Jewish for an exposé.
-After Kazan triumphed in Tennessee Williams' Broadway hit, A Streetcar Named Desire, he brought Kazan back to direct Pinky (1949), another film about prejudice, this time racial.
+The leading theater director Elia Kazan was carefully nurtured through his first film, A Tree Grows in Brooklyn (1945), based on a popular novel.
+It did so well that he chose Kazan to direct the first studio film on antisemitism, the Oscar-winning Gentleman's Agreement (1947), with Gregory Peck playing a Gentile reporter whose life falls apart from implacable antisemitism emerging from friends and family when he pretends to be Jewish for an exposé.
+After Kazan triumphed in Tennessee Williams's Broadway hit, A Streetcar Named Desire, Zanuck brought Kazan back to direct Pinky (1949), another film about prejudice, this time racial.

-The scathing theater world of Bette Davis's aging actress in All About Eve (1950) went on to win six Oscars at the Academy Awards; the disturbing questions of a bomber squadron leader Gregory Peck in Twelve O'Clock High (1949) challenged wartime patriotism.
+The scathing theater world of Bette Davis's aging actress in All About Eve (1950) went on to win six Oscars at the Academy Awards; the disturbing questions of a bomber squadron leader portrayed by Gregory Peck in Twelve O'Clock High (1949) challenged wartime patriotism.
 Both showed Zanuck's ability to create box-office hits via brilliant films with unflinching examinations of demanding, hierarchical worlds.
 Zanuck continued to tackle social issues other studios would not touch, but he stumbled with idealistic projects.
 Wilson (1944), an expensive picture that was unsuccessful at the box office, and an attempt to make a film of One World, a memoir by politician Wendell Willkie of his tour of war-damaged Europe, a project that was aborted before shooting began.